Online Exploration of an Unknown Region of Interest with a Team of Aerial Robots: Problem Description

 Figure~\ref{fig:plume_shape} shows an example of an ROI that is \emph{fat}.
 This definition disallows ROIs that have a \emph{width} less than that of the sensor footprint of the robot.
 Note, however, we still allow the ROI to contain one or more holes.

 While our focus is on mapping ROIs that are stationary, our analysis also extends to the case where the ROI is translating.
-For that case, we assume that the ROI translates with a fixed speed of $S_p$ in a fixed direction, both of which are known to the robots.\footnote{This is equivalent to the rigid-body translation of $P$.} For example, the velocity of a plume can be determined from the flow of the water which can be found from the environmental conditions such as wind and ocean current models (\cite{petrich2011board}).
+For that case, we assume that the ROI translates with a fixed speed of $S_p$ in a fixed direction, both of which are known to the robots.\footnote{This is equivalent to the rigid-body translation of $P$.} For example, the velocity of a plume can be determined from the flow of the water which can be found from the environmental conditions such as wind and ocean current models~\cite{petrich2011board}.
 We assume that all robots move at a speed of $S_r>S_p$.
-We further assume that all robots can communicate with each other at all times and thus, restrict our attention to centralized algorithms.

 We focus on the mapping problem in this paper.
 Therefore, we assume that all robots start at the same location where they first observe the ROI.
 We seek tours for each robot that explore the ROI and return back to this starting location.